Learning fluid physics from highly turbulent data using sparse physics-informed discovery of empirical relations (SPIDER): Sparse physics-informed discovery of empirical relations

-Figure \ref{fig:pareto} illustrates the sparsification of the vector relation \eqref{eq:rank1} for a representative distribution of integration domains (with $d=3$).
-Both near the wall of the channel and in the center, the residual $\eta$ remains nearly constant until only four or five terms remain and grows quickly when more terms are discarded.
-In the noiseless case shown in Figure \ref{fig:pareto}(a), the magnitude of the residual for $N>5$ is essentially determined by the discreteness of the data (both in the numerical simulations and in evaluating the integrals using quadratures) \citep{gurevich2019}.
-In the noisy case, shown in Figure \ref{fig:pareto}(b), the magnitude of the residual is determined by the level of noise and is higher than in the noiseless case, as expected.
-However, qualitatively, the dependence of $\eta$ on the number of terms $N$ remaining in the model is the same in all of the cases.
+Note that neither the energy equation nor the pressure-Poisson equation is an independent relation; both can be derived from the Navier-Stokes equation and the incompressibility condition.
+Further, note that SPIDER is superior to alternative approaches to equation inference in both versatility and accuracy: for instance, neither of the two scalar relations would be identified using SINDy, which assumes either $\partial_t{\bf u}$ or $\partial_tp$ to be present.
+The energy equation has the form of an evolution equation but involves a temporal derivative of ${\bf u}^2$ rather than ${\bf u}$, while the pressure-Poisson equation is a constraint which involves no temporal derivatives at all.
+Finally, note that one can also heuristically identify the incompressibility condition, the pressure-Poisson equation and the energy equation from the right singular vectors of $Q$ corresponding to the three smallest singular values without pruning $\mathcal{L}'_0$.
+These singular vectors are dense, but only the coefficients associated with the corresponding dominant balances are O(1).

-The relations selected by the greedy algorithm are summarized in Table \ref{tab:ns}, which shows the surviving terms ${\bi f}_n$, their coefficients $c_n$, and the respective contributions of different terms in each relation.
-The table also shows the standard deviation of the coefficients found across different replications.
-For data from the edge of the channel, sparse regression consistently identifies the Navier-Stokes equation with correct coefficients, including the viscosity $\nu$, for noise levels up to at least 50\%.
-For data from the middle of the channel with low noise (up to $\sim$4\%), sparse regression yields the Navier-Stokes equation with an additional, linear term, which is discussed further below.
-For more noisy mid-channel data with $\sigma$ up to 48\%, the Euler equation, also with correct coefficients, is reconstructed instead. {For comparison, the approach of \citet{rudy2017} based on the strong formulation of sparse regression succeeded in identifying the vorticity equation only for noise levels up to approximately 1\%.}
+For both sampled regions, all libraries, and all noise levels, the residual $r$ asymptotes to a constant value for large $N$.
+In the noiseless case shown in Figure \ref{fig:pareto}, the asymptotic value of the residual is determined by the discretization of the data, both in the numerical simulations and in evaluating the integrals using quadratures, as shown by \citet{gurevich2019}.
+In the noisy case, shown in Figure \ref{fig:pareto_noisy}, the asymptotic value of the residual is instead determined by the level of noise and is higher than in the noiseless case, as expected.
+It should be emphasized that physically meaningful relations can be identified in the presence of very high levels of noise, illustrating the robustness of SPIDER.